2021 Introductory Special – $199.00 (includes 12 weeks, uniform and tax). Register now, space is limited! Call 902-488-6779.

 We are focused on peace/defence rather than fighting/offence.
 We teach conflict prevention by understanding the root cause and our students learn the skills to prevent, resolve, and control conflict.
 MAMBEC curriculum is designed to reach children in different aspects of bullying.
 We discuss the different roles that play out during a bullying episode: victim, bystander, upstander and bully.

-Our programs are karate based with strong emphasis on body mechanics compatible with any traditional martial art.
-When a student achieves their MAMBEC black belt, they are encouraged to continue in the program for higher degrees.
+The MAMBEC Program is Karate based with strong emphasis on body mechanics compatible with any Traditional Martial Art.
+There is no sparring, weapons training or Tournaments.
+When a student achieves their MAMBEC black belt, they are encouraged to continue in the MAMBEC program for higher degrees.
 Students continue their Martial Art education through our instructor program.

 Philip M. Hochman (Recreation Nova Scotia)